SpikeInterface/spikeinterface/doc/import.rst

 The benefit of this approach is that it is lighter and faster than importing the whole package and allows you to choose which of the modules you actually want to use.
-If you don't plan to export the results out of SpikeInterface than you don't have to :code:`import spikeinterface.exporters`.
-Additionally the documentation of the package is set-up in a modular fashion, so if you have a problem with :code:`spikeinterface.curation`, you will know to go to the :code:`curation` section of this documention.
+If you don't plan to export the results out of SpikeInterface then you don't have to :code:`import spikeinterface.exporters`.
+Additionally the documentation of the package is set-up in a modular fashion, so if you have a problem with the module :code:`spikeinterface.curation`, you will know to go to the :code:`curation` section of this documention.
 The disadvantage of this approach is that you have more aliases to keep track of.